Handbells are a small percussion instrument. (One might question use of the word "small" for some of the bass bells, especially of Aluminum.)

-Handbells are a small percussion instrument.
-Now days, it is usually of brass or bronze, but sometimes of copper, clay, porcelain, glass, wood, or other hard material.
-They are attached to a stem, loop, or leather strap for a handle; most have a clapper, though some are struck externally.
+Handbells were usually of brass or bronze, but sometimes have been of copper, clay, porcelain, glass, wood, or other hard material.(1) They are attached to a stem, loop, or leather strap for a handle; most have a clapper, though some are struck externally.
 The earliest handbells were probably of beaten copper, but since the Bronze Age most metal bells have been cast.

 Chinese artifacts shaped like fish mouths with handles date from 1600 BC.
-Though they may have been scoops for measuring rice, such shapes did become sets of hung bells by the 6th century BC, and thus may have been handbells earlier.
+Though they may have been scoops for measuring rice, such shapes did become sets of handbells by the 6th century BC, and thus may have been handbells earlier.

 Handbells in various forms became part of rituals from ancient times to the modern Roman Catholic Angelus and Buddhist altar bells.
 The latter have a lotus flower design on the end of their handles, a symbol of creation that is also present on the handles of Hindu bells.
 Such handbells are used to punctuate segments of a ceremony.
 Other handbells have been used in ceremonies meant to exorcise demons or cure sickness.